Signs and Symptoms of OCD

 The best form of treatment for OCD is Exposure and Response Prevention (ERP).
 ERP has been shown to be 60-80% effective at reducing symptoms.
 ERP is a supported approach to help you face your fears.
 ERP has been shown to be the most effective form of therapy for OCD and it is considered the gold standard.
 Exposure and response prevention is a supported approach that will help step by step you face the concerns with your OCD.

-San Diego OCD therapist
+San Diego OCD treatment

 If you suspect that you or a loved one is showing signs or symptoms of Obsessive Compulsive Disorder, you are not alone, and help is available.
 OCD may seem like a heavy feat, working with an OCD therapist can help you get back on track.
 With the right type of treatment you are able to get healing.
 Undeniably, one of the best treatment options for OCD is ERP treatment therapy.
 Reach out to me today to set up a consultation.